MackieLoeffel/avr-vm/README.md

 The GUI can be disabled using
 `cargo run --release --features no_gui -- ./test/jump/jump.bin`

-### Without JIT
+### Use the JIT compiler

-The JIT-Compiler can be disabled with the following flags and the VM falls back to an emulating mode:
+The JIT-Compiler can be enabled with the following flags:
-`cargo run --release --features interpret -- ./test/jump/jump.bin`
+`cargo run --release --features jit -- ./test/jump/jump.bin`

+You need to make sure, that you are using a nightly version of the Rust compiler, if you want to use the JIT-compiler.
+For instructions, which version to use, see above.

 ## Material